 View of main lodge from Añangu Lake.

 Being nestled in the park itself, guests of Napo Wildlife Center are given certain privileges such as first visits to parrot salt licks during the day before patrons from surrounding lodges arrive.
-Golden-mantled Tamarins, Saki Monkeys, Spider Monkeys, White-faced Capuchins, Howler Monkeys, Giant Otters, Black Caimans, as well as a huge number of bird species can be seen nearby the lodge and are seen almost daily.
+Golden-mantled Tamarins, Napo Saki monkeys, White-bellied Spider Monkeys, White-faced Capuchins, Red Howler Monkeys, Giant Otters, Black Caimans, as well as a huge number of bird species can be seen nearby the lodge and are seen almost daily.

 The lodge itself is an award-winning, community-owned eco-project known throughout the world and is an inspiration for other similar endeavors.
 The pristine surroundings are protected by the staff who are made up of the local Añangu community.
 Profits from the project go back into the community to ensure improved education and healthcare.
 Choosing this lodge is a conscious decision that we are proud to make.